Hackersgoddest/my-portfolio/README.md

-# My-portfolio
+# my-portfolio

-This is Hackersgoddest Portfolio
+This is hackersgoddest portfolio

 ## How to clone the project onto your local machine
 Create a folder